The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Infringements are issued for minor breaches of the law.
 The idea is to issue a penalty (to discourage you from breaking the law again) while keeping the offence out of Court.

-Fines (infringements) can apply in many different circumstances, for offences including:
+Infringements can be issued in many different circumstances, for offences including:

 You will find out about your fine (infringement) when you receive the infringement notice.
 The infringement notice can be: